-While PATTERN has been around for ten years, there is usually some confusion about who we are and what we do.
-In part it has to do with the fact that there’s nothing quite like PATTERN out there.
+PATTERN was founded in 2010.
+Occasionally people are confused by who we are and what we do and that mostly has to do with the fact that there’s nothing quite like PATTERN out there.
 We keep trying to find our twin in the universe, but so far, PATTERN is a unicorn.
 A 501c3 non profit that is a media company, a creative agency, a print publication, a talent incubator, an economic development engine rolled into one groovy community building platform.
 It’s a lot, right?
 We do a LOT.
-So it’s natural to think that we have a huge, well-funded operation.
+So it’s natural to think that we have a large, well-funded operation.
 We do not.

 Below is a range of Frequently Asked Questions that will hopefully help you begin wrapping your brain around who we are, what we do, and why/how you might want to be a part of our ever growing community, or help support us financially.

 A big thank you to uber talented graphic designer Megan Gray (past Creative Fellow!) who created the infographics below to help explain PATTERN better.
 If you still have questions, please comment below or contact us directly and we’ll be happy to explain further!
 Buckle up!